 reducing inflammation, but care should be taken, because they have been known to increase cardiovascular stress and should not be taken during times of extreme physical exertion.
 Individuals experiencing mild pain that is not due to swelling may experience relief from pain by taking a medication such as Tylenol.
 Depending on the severity of joint pain a doctor may also elect to prescribe opiate based painkillers to accelerate patients pain and discomfort.

-There are several different ointments that have been proven to help alleviate certain forms of joint pain, The most common of which is methyl salicylate also known as bengay.
+There are several different ointments that have been proven to help alleviate certain forms of pain, The most common of which is methyl salicylate also known as Bengay.

+Exercising regularly may help you decrease pain and increase the mobility and flexibility without causing joint damage.
 Physical therapist also employ a wide range of exercises that can help strengthen joints and drastically improve range of motion.
 A physical therapist may also in conjunction with a doctor put patients on an exercise and diet program.
 Individuals that are excessively overweight may see relief of pain in joints with a reduction in overall body weight, because of the reduced stress placed on joints.
+In general, low-impact activities, ice, and over the counter pain medications may also show results for mild and acute pain.